Wong Kar-wai: Developing style (1990–1994)

 Struggling to get support for his work, Wong formed his own production company, Jet Tone Films, with Jeff Lau in 1992.
 In need of further backing, Wong accepted a studio's offer that he make a wuxia (ancient martial arts) film based on the popular novel The Legend of the Condor Heroes by Jin Yong.
 Wong was enthusiastic about the idea, claiming he had long wanted to make a costume drama.
 He eventually took little from the book other than three characters, and in 1992 began experimenting with several different narrative structures to weave what he called "a very complex tapestry".
-Filming began with another all-star cast: Leslie, Maggie, and Jacky Cheung returned alongside Brigitte Lin, Carina Lau, Charlie Young, and Tony Leung Chiu-wai − the latter of which became one of Wong's key collaborators.
+Filming began with another all-star cast: Leslie, Maggie, and Jacky Cheung returned alongside Brigitte Lin, Carina Lau, Charlie Young, and Tony Leung Chiu-wai − the latter of whom became one of Wong's key collaborators.

 Set during the Song dynasty, Ashes of Time concerns a desert-exiled assassin who is called upon by several different characters while nursing a broken heart.
 It was a difficult production and the project was not completed for two years, at a cost of HK$47 million.
 Upon release in September 1994, audiences were confused by the film's vague plotting and atypical take on wuxia.
-The film scholar Martha P. Nochimson has called it "the most unusual martial arts film ever made", as fast-paced action scenes are replaced with character ruminations, and story becomes secondary to the use of colour, landscape, and imagery.
-As such, Ashes of Time was a commercial failure, but critics were generally appreciative of Wong's "refusal to be loyal to [the wuxia] genre".
-The film won several local awards, and competed at the Venice Film Festival where Doyle won Best Cinematography.
-In 2008, Wong reworked the film and re-released it as Ashes of Time Redux.
+The film scholar Martha P. Nochimson called it "the most unusual martial arts film ever made", as fast-paced action scenes are replaced by character ruminations, and story becomes secondary to the use of colour, landscape, and imagery.
+Ashes of Time was a commercial failure, but critics were generally appreciative of Wong's "refusal to be loyal to [the wuxia] genre".
+The film won several local awards, and competed at the Venice Film Festival, where Doyle won Best Cinematography.
+In 2008, Wong reworked the film and rereleased it as Ashes of Time Redux.